somebloke1/chroma_mcp_server/docs/getting_started.md

 To resolve this:

 - For `codebase_v1`: The recommended approach is often to delete the existing collection and re-index your codebase using `hatch run index-codebase` (or `chroma-client index --all`).
 This ensures it's created with the 'accurate' model, which is the default for indexing and querying.
-- For other collections, or if re-indexing `codebase_v1` is not feasible: You can use the `chroma-client update-collection-ef --collection <name> --ef <new_ef_name>` command to update the collection's metadata to reflect the new embedding function name.
+- For other collections, or if re-indexing `codebase_v1` is not feasible: You can use the `chroma-client update-collection-ef --collection <n> --ef <new_ef_name>` command to update the collection's metadata to reflect the new embedding function name.
 Be cautious with this, as it only changes the metadata pointer; the actual embeddings are not recomputed.
 This is usually suitable if the actual embedding *model* hasn't changed, only its registered name or how the client refers to it.
+- Alternatively, use `chroma-client setup-collections` to recreate all required collections with the current embedding function configuration.

-See the [chroma-client script documentation](scripts/chroma-client.md) for details on `update-collection-ef`.
+See the [chroma-client script documentation](scripts/chroma-client.md) for details on `update-collection-ef` and `setup-collections`.

+**Note on Timestamp Consistency:**
+The server enforces consistent timestamp handling by automatically overriding any AI-provided timestamps with server-generated values.
+This ensures that all documents stored in ChromaDB collections have accurate system timestamps, addressing potential issues where AI models might use their training cutoff dates instead of the actual system time.

 Cursor uses `.cursor/mcp.json` to configure server launch commands: